bezebee/Readme-Template-NYHack-January-24/README.md

 ## Criteria
 In this section, we will briefly discuss how our team addressed the applicable criteria:

-- 💲 Creative design that enhances user-experience
+- 💲 The project has a creative design that enhances user-experience
-- 💲 Project fits theme of Budget Busters
+- 💲 The project is finance related and has a real world use case
-- 💲 Responsive and accessible for different screen sizes
+- 💲 The project is Responsive and accessible on different screen sizes
-- 💲 Project is well planned using Github Projects
+- 💲 The project is well-planned using GitHub Projects or other issue board
-- 💲 Overall project focus is realistic and has a sense of completeness
+- 💲 The project has a well documented README based on the provided template.

 # ABOUT SUBMISSION
 ## Intro